morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 the adapter's compatibility with Kali on VirtualBox.
 Also, you're welcome for the shortcuts ;)

-If you have ideas to improve the above guide, please in `Issues`.
+If you have ideas to improve the above guide, please post in `Issues`.